This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Each baby develops at his own pace.
-Your baby may have already reached the following milestones, or he may reach them later:
+Each baby develops at his or her own pace.
+Your baby may have already reached the following milestones, or he or she may reach them later:

 - Focus on faces or objects, and follow them if they move

-- Respond to sound, such as turning his head toward a voice or noise or crying when he hears a loud noise
+- Respond to sound, such as turning his or her head toward a voice or noise or crying when he or she hears a loud noise

-- Move his arms and legs more, or in response to people or sounds
+- Move his or her arms and legs more, or in response to people or sounds

-- Grasp an object placed in his hand
+- Grasp an object placed in his or her hand

-- Lift his head for short periods when he is on his tummy
+- Lift his or her head for short periods when he or she is on his or her tummy

-- Put your baby on his tummy when he is awake and you are there to watch.
-Tummy time will help your baby develop muscles that control his head.
-Never leave your baby when he is on his tummy.
+- Put your baby on his or her tummy when he or she is awake and you are there to watch.
+Tummy time will help your baby develop muscles that control his or her head.
+Never leave your baby when he or she is on his or her tummy.